-The following courses must be taken concurrently with EMS 225: EMS 240, EMS 225 and EMS 299.
+Co-requisites: Concurrent enrollment in EMS 225, EMS 240, EMS 225 and EMS 299 is required.

-Suggested Prerequisites: ENG 131 and ENG 132
+Suggested Prerequisites: ENG 131 and ENG 132.
 It is recommended that students place into ENG 131 prior to attempting any EMS course.

 Note: All advanced-level EMS students must maintain a current CPR card for the Healthcare Provider, American Heart Association.